Ivan-Mitkov/microservices-mini-app/steps.md

 localhost:[port] to posts.com

 ### build image for react app

 docker build -t ivanmitkov/client .
 docker push ivanmitkov/client

 ### create config file for client

 ### add to cluster from k8s

 kubectl apply -f client-depl.yaml

+# Unique path in ingress controller

+ingress controller doesn't understand REST verbs so we need to create unique paths and not to use POST GET etc. after changing routes in client and backend build images again and push to docker hub rollout restart deployment

+### update ingress controller config file
+reaply ingress-srv from its dir kubectl apply -f ingress-srv.yaml